How to build a website like Airbnb

 Airbnb is a global marketplace.
 As a customer, you can find a place to stay on Airbnb almost anywhere you can imagine traveling.

-This might make the next piece of advice feel somewhat counterintuitive, but it's something we've heard from pretty much every single marketplace expert, investor, and founder we've talked to.
+This might make the next piece of advice seem counterintuitive, but we’ve heard it from almost every marketplace expert, investor, and founder we’ve talked to.

 That advice is: start small.

-Instead of targeting the entire world off the bat, focus on a singe region, country, or even a single city or neighbourhood.
+Instead of targeting the entire world right away, focus on a single region, country, or even a single city or neighbourhood.

-The logic behind this recommendation is that the hardest part of building a marketplace is to get both sides of the business working.
-You need to have enough supply to attract demand, and enough demand to keep your supply happy.
+The logic behind this is that the most challenging part of building a marketplace is getting both sides of the business working.
+You need to have enough supply to attract demand and enough demand to keep your supply happy.

-It's much easier to crack this challenge with small initial user base.
-And it will be much easier to expand your platform when you have established a user base that is small but strong and loves your platform.
+It’s much easier to crack this challenge with a small initial user base.
+And it will be much easier to expand your platform when you have established a small but strong user base that loves your platform.

 In fact, this is exactly what the Airbnb founders did.
-They started in San Fransisco where they knew the yearly event calendar and the hotel market and its shortcomings.
+They started in San Francisco, where they knew the yearly event calendar, the hotel market, and its shortcomings.

 As startup guru Paul Graham told Airbnb founder Brian Chesky: “It’s better to have 100 people love you than a million people sort of like you.”

-Once you've identified your idea and revenue model and decided on the initial scope, I recommend that you take a few steps to pre-validate your concept.
-This helps you avoid spending time and money on doing the wrong things.
+Once you’ve identified your idea and revenue model and decided on the initial scope, take some time to pre-validate your concept.
+This will help you avoid spending time and money on the wrong things.

-In the pre-validation stage, the goal is to validate if you've made the right assumptions about your audience, their problems, and their willingness to pay for the solution you've come up with.
+In the pre-validation stage, the goal is to validate whether you’ve made the right assumptions about your audience, their problems, and their willingness to pay for the solution you’ve devised.

 Here are the steps:

 1. Find and talk to your target audience in person and online.
-Starting small makes this a lot easier: you can engage your target audience in online forums and groups, or meet them live.
+Starting small makes this much easier: you can engage your target audience in online forums and groups, or meet them live.

-2. Ask if people have the problem you think—and how they’re solving it now.
+2. Ask if people have the problem you think they have, and how they’re solving it now.
 Then, pitch a prototype of your idea and listen to their feedback.

 3. If the feedback shows some of your assumptions were wrong, change your approach and validate again!

-In terms of what you should ask them, I recommend open-ended questions like:
+In terms of what you should ask them, we recommend open-ended questions like:

 • How do you currently find the rental (or product or service)?
 Is it easy?